 Do the laws in your jurisdiction require businesses to providing notice to individuals of their processing activities?
 If so, please describe these notice requirements (e.g. posting an online privacy notice).

-the method and legal reason for collecting personal data,
+The method and legal grounds for collecting the personal data,

-rights of the data subjects as envisaged under Article 11 of the Law No. 6698.
+Data subjects’ rights under Article 11 of the DPL.

 Do the laws in your jurisdiction draw any distinction between the owners/controllers and the processors of personal data and, if so, what are they?
 (E.g. are obligations placed on processors by operation of law, or do they typically only apply through flow-down contractual requirements from the owners/controller?)